T

 +

 Yes, English is widely spoken in Santorini, especially in tourist areas like Fira, Oia, and Kamari.
-Most hotel staff, restaurant servers, and shopkeepers will be able to communicate effectively in English.
-While learning a few basic Greek phrases is always appreciated, you should have no trouble navigating the island and its attractions using English.
+Most hotels, restaurants, shops, and tour operators will have staff who can communicate effectively in English.
+While knowing a few basic Greek phrases is always appreciated, you should have no trouble navigating the island and its services using English.

 Can you drink the tap water in Santorini?